Nebula-Developer/Compassion/README.md

 - `RandomStringFromArray(string[]: ArrayToRandomise); - Get a random string from the given array.
 This will return a string.`

-- `RandomChance(int: Chance); - Give the result 'true' if the randomization from the chance was successful.
+- `RandomChance(int: Chance); - Give the result 'true' if the randomisation from the chance was successful.
 This will return a bool.`

 - `PromptBorder(string: BorderChars, int: BorderLength, string: Prompt, int: Spacing, bool: EvenBorder); - Supply a prompt surrounded by a `
 `custom border.
 This will return a string.`